 Majors & Transferring

 Our primary goal for these majors is to provide guidance to transfer students as to how to most successfully transfer and complete a degree in their field of interest in 4 years.
-If in the process of following these guidelines, a student also wishes to receive an Associate's of Science (A.S.) degree, then the declared major ensures that the student has developed a foundation on which to build in the workforce or future studies.
+If in the process of following these guidelines, a student also wishes to receive an Associate's degree, then the declared major ensures that the student has developed a foundation on which to build in the workforce or future studies.
 These majors have been approved by City College and the State Chancellor's Office.

 Transferring for Undergraduate degrees in the Bay Area